 Stock phrase examples:

-What field do you specialize in?
+- What field do you specialize in?

-What region do you work in?
+- What region do you work in?

-Why did you choose this sector?
+- Why did you choose this sector?

-What do you like most about your work?
+- What do you like most about your work?

+- What are your biggest current challenges?

+- Do you have any solutions in mind?